lysenkoalex/udemy-portfolio/content/about.md

 ## About me

-I'm Piotr, I'm a developer and a Udemy Instructor.
-I'm 36, living in southern Poland with my wife and 2  golden retrievers.
-I'm vegan and pro-animal 🥑.
+I'm Oleksandt, I'm a Frontend developer.
+I'm 33, living in Kyiv with my girlfriend and two avocado trees 🥑.

 ## What I teach on Udemy